 What is a GIC?
 GICs are a type of investment product that’s available in Canada, similar to a Certificate of Deposit in the United States.
 GICs guarantee the return of your initial investment, plus a specific rate of return on your investment over a pre-set amount of time.
 (Essentially, you’re lending the money to the bank, and you’re paid interest in return.)

 Note: A Canadian GIC is not the same as a GIC in the US.
-While they share acronyms and some properties, these Canadian investments aren’t the same as a Guaranteed Investment Contract, which is an agreement between an insurance company and an investor in the US.
+While they share acronyms and some characteristics, these Canadian investments aren’t the same as a Guaranteed Investment Contract, which is an agreement between an insurance company and an investor in the US.

 ApplyBoard has partnered with the Royal Bank of Canada (RBC) and Toronto Dominion (TD) Bank to strengthen your study permit application with the added trust and security of a GIC.